maswiebe/maswiebe.github.io/assets/cook_replication.md

 [^3]: ![](https://michaelwiebe.com/assets/cook_replication/table6b.png){:width="80%"}

 [^4]: Number of states by region: South 15, Midwest 12, Northeast 6, West 12, Mid-Atlantic 7.
+Eleven states enter after 1870, and hence have less than 71 years in the complete panel.
+See code for details.

 [^5]: The actual number is 19.33.
 Somehow, one state-year observation has a value of 0.33 for the number of new segregation laws.